-The grant consists of 6 PMs of in kind consultancy and guidance by one of the expert RSEs on high-performance and heterogeneous computing by NLeSC and/or Atos-Bull.
-These engineers will work alone or in pairs on the project and fulfill the hours throughout 2021.
+The grant consists of up to 6 PMs of in kind consultancy and guidance by one of the expert RSEs on high-performance and heterogeneous computing by NLeSC and/or Atos.
+These engineers will work alone or in pairs on the project and fulfill the hours throughout 2022.
 Although the engineers will work remotely, we expect a matching effort from the granted applicant's research group to establish a smooth collaboration with sufficient support for the RSE.

 Because the work happens on a project basis, there is no available budget for long-term maintenance of the contributed code.
 The long-term maintenance will be on the applicant's modeling group.
-To assist with this, a technical report will be written by the RSE and disseminated to the model development group.
-Furthermore, the contributed code will be documented according to standard good practice, or the modeling group internal coding standards.
+The contributed code will be documented according to standard good practice, or the modeling group internal coding standards.